 Traveling with curls can be complicated, especially if you are not prepared.

-Transferring your liquid oils into a dropper bottle is essential when you like precise measurements.
-You can purchase either glass or plastic at your local Walgreens or CVS.
+Transferring your liquid oils into a dropper bottle is essential when you need precise measurements.
+You can purchase either glass or plastic bottles online or at drugstores.

 Just add water to refresh dry curls and styles or mix up your own leave-in conditioner.

 7. The necessary styling tools

-This creates sleek edges and tame flyaways on sleek styles, especially on-the-go.
+This creates sleek edges and tames flyaways on sleek styles, especially on the go.

 Unfortunately, most hotels do not provide curly guests with a satin pillowcase to protect our curls during our stay.
 Whether it is a scarf, pillowcase or bonnet, pack one in your suitcase to prevent friction on your curls.

 10. A (soft) t-shirt

 If you are planning to wash your hair on your trip, don’t forget to pack an old t-shirt to dry your curls.
 The hotel towels can be rough on your curls and cause frizz.
-T-shirts are also helpful for ‘plopping’ your curls, an easy way to speed up the drying process.
+T-shirts are also helpful for plopping your curls, an easy way to speed up the drying process.

-If your hotel already provides a hairdryer, a diffuser attachment is essential to ensure your curls dry fast and frizz-free.
-Be sure to contact the hotel prior to your drip to find out what size the hairdryer is.
-Collapsible diffusers work great because they are space savers and have stretch to fit most hairdryers.
-Try Xtava Collapsible Silicone Hair Diffuser, available at Walmart.
+If your hotel already provides a hairdryer, a diffuser attachment is essential to ensure your curls dry intact and frizz-free.
+Be sure to contact the hotel prior to your trip to find out what size the hairdryer is.
+Collapsible diffusers work great because they are space savers and stretch to fit most hairdryers.
+Try Hot Sock Ultralight Diffuser.

 If your hotel does not provide a hairdryer, or if you're staying with a curly friend who doesn't have a spare dryer, another option is to invest in a travel hairdryer set that has a diffuser attachment.
 They’re small and sleek and fit comfortably in your carry-on.
-Try Xtava Jet Set Travel Hair Dryer, available at Walmart.
+Consider the Xtava Jet Set Travel Hair Dryer, available at Walmart.

-14. Plenty of bobby pinsA change in climate can change your normal wash n’ go into a bad hair day if you’re not prepared.
+A change in climate can change your normal wash and go into a bad hair day if you’re not prepared.
 Always keep plenty of bobby pins on you for emergency updos.
-Bonus Tip: Use an old Tic-Tac case to hold your loose pins.
+Bonus tip: Use an old Tic-Tac case to hold your loose pins.

 These are all necessary to dress up styles and keep your hair out of your face during a long flight or road trip.

 Need a place to store all of your smaller items?
-Use an empty sunglass holder to hold bobby pins, clips, barrettes, and more.
+Use an empty sunglass case to hold bobby pins, clips, barrettes, and more.

 Curly girl, do you pack light?

 Be honest!
 Share your travel tips below in the comments.
 And if you'd like more sleepover tips, read this article: How I Preserve My Hairstyles Overnight